voa2000/react-app-101/README.md

 Go to https://code.visualstudio.com/ and download a version for your computer.

 2.  ###### Install homebrew
-Homebrew.
-Homebrew is a package manager for the Mac — it makes installing most open source sofware (like Node) as simple as writing ```brew install node```.
+     - Homebrew is a package manager for the Mac — it makes installing most open source sofware (like Node) as simple as writing ```brew install node```.

 You can learn more about Homebrew at the Homebrew website. https://brew.sh/